Fort d'Issy

 Fort d'Issy was one of the fortifications of the city of Paris, France, built between 1841 and 1845.

 It was one of six forts built to the south of the main wall around the city.

 The fort was placed too close to the city to be effective, and had a poor design that did not take into account recent experience of siege warfare.

 It was quickly silenced during the Franco-Prussian War of 1870–71.

 After the armistice of February 1871 the fort was defended by National Guards of the Paris Commune against the French regular army in April–May 1871.

 The defense was irresolute and the fort was soon occupied.

 Today the site of the fort is an "eco-district", an ecologically friendly residential area.

 Background

 In 1814 and 1815 Paris was twice occupied by a coalition of British, Austrian, Russian and Prussian forces at the end of the Napoleonic Wars.

 After the restoration of the Bourbon monarchy, and particularly after the July Monarchy came to power in 1830, there was growing demand for construction of fortifications around Paris.

 Tension rose during the Oriental Crisis of 1840.

 Prime Minister Adolphe Thiers was authorized by the cabinet in September 1840 to begin construction of the defense system, and was given funding.

 General Guillaume Dode de la Brunerie was appointed overall director of the program.

 A continuous wall would encircle the city, protected by detached forts.

-After debates over the plans in Parliament, a law of 3 April 1841 approved funding for the project and defined a clear zone (zone non aedificandi) around the walls.
+After debates over the plans in Parliament, a law of 3 April 1841 approved funding for the project and defined a clear zone (zone Non ædificandi) around the walls.

 The Thiers fortifications were built between 1841 and 1845.